 To create an environment for intensive discussions, use Mentimeter to enable your audience to participate and collaborate effectively on a particular topic.
 Interactive workshops are more fun to attend and facilitate a smooth session.

 Have more productive discussions by visualizing the results and looking at the same picture

 "It's a great, user-friendly and intuitive product.
 We've had great experience connecting with our audience using Mentimeter in our workshops."

 Shruti Shah, McKinsey & Company

-"Thank you for creating such a wonderful and easy to use tool.
-I find it to deliver very good value for money compared to other options available.
-The context we used it was to get feedback from a large audience regarding some solutions workgroups generated in a strategy workshop with 55 people for 2 days."
+"Thank you for creating such a wonderful and easy-to-use tool.
+I find it delivers very good value for money compared to other options available.
+The context we used it in was to get feedback from a large audience regarding some solutions workgroups generated in a strategy workshop with 55 people for 2 days."